Providers of AP CSP Curricula and Pedagogical Support

 Adopting one of these out-of-the-box solutions can be a good choice for schools implementing AP CSP.
 If your school decides to use a curriculum from one of the endorsed providers below, your AP CSP teachers can attend a professional development event offered by that provider and get guidance targeted to that curriculum.
 Of course, your teachers can also choose to participate in an AP Summer Institute for AP CSP.

-The Develop in Swift AP CS Principles course helps students build a foundation in programming using Swift—a powerful and intuitive open source programming language designed by Apple—while preparing them for the AP Computer Science Principles Exam.
+The Develop in Swift AP CS Principles curriculum helps students build a foundation in programming using Swift—a powerful and intuitive open source programming language designed by Apple—while preparing them for the AP Computer Science Principles Exam.
 Students will get practical experience with the tools, techniques, and concepts needed to build an iOS app.
 They’ll learn about the impact of computing, privacy, and security on society, while exploring the technology behind their own activities through interactive stories.
-Develop in Swift AP CS Principles includes a student and teacher guide available for free on Apple Books later this spring.
-Downloadable Xcode and Playground project files are also available to support the course activities.
+Develop in Swift AP CS Principles includes a student and teacher guide available for free on Apple Books.
+Downloadable Xcode and Playground project files are also available to support the curriculum activities.

-Professional development: BJC professional development includes a five-day summer course taught both online and in person, where teachers collaboratively design and create visual, interactive Snap! programs, balanced with critical reflection on the impacts of computing.
-The course content is based on the BJC curriculum, and the training includes an introduction to the design philosophy and features of the course, time for teachers to work on labs and a mini Create task, opportunities to plan instruction, and more.
+Professional Learning: BJC professional development includes a five-day summer workshop taught both online and in person, where teachers collaboratively design and create visual, interactive Snap! programs, balanced with critical reflection on the impacts of computing.
+The workshop content is based on the BJC curriculum, and the training includes an introduction to the design philosophy and features of the curriculum, time for teachers to work on labs and a mini Create task, opportunities to plan instruction, and more.

-Professional development: CodeHS offers online professional development courses and in-person workshops to teachers planning to teach AP CSP.
+Professional Learning: CodeHS offers online professional development and in-person workshops to teachers planning to teach AP CSP.
 Teachers will gain the coding skills, pedagogical knowledge, resources, and confidence to lead a great AP CSP classroom with CodeHS.
-No programming experience is required, and the courses and workshops take 30 hours on average to complete.
+No programming experience is required, and the workshops take 30 hours on average to complete.
 Teachers will receive personalized support and feedback from the CodeHS PD team.

-Professional development: Code.org offers a five-day, in-person local workshop in the summer before the course, followed up by 24 hours of in-person or virtual support throughout the academic year, to teachers who make a one-year commitment to teach the course in an academic year.
+Professional Learning: Code.org offers a five-day, in-person local workshop in the summer, followed up by 24 hours of in-person or virtual support throughout the academic year, to teachers who make a one-year commitment to teach the AP CSP in an academic year.
 Teachers have access to a robust teacher forum moderated by experienced teachers and facilitators.
 Generous scholarships or discounts are available across the country.

 Visit CS50 AP.

-Professional development: CS50 offers three-day, in-person workshops, with customizable tracks based on participants' interests, to teachers who make a one-year commitment to teach the course in an academic year.
+Professional Learning: CS50 offers three-day, in-person workshops, with customizable tracks based on participants' interests, to teachers who make a one-year commitment to teach AP CSP in an academic year.
 Teachers receive ongoing support online throughout the school year from the CS50 team and experienced educators.

-Edhesive’s AP CSP course reveals the foundational concepts of computer science and the impact of computing on society.
-Developed in partnership with the University of Texas at Austin’s UTeach Institute, the Edhesive curriculum provides a technology-centric approach to the UTeach CS Principles curriculum.
-All content is delivered on an interactive online platform with instructional videos, lesson slides, scaffolded student exercises, extensive teacher resources, support, reporting, and more.
+Project STEM’s AP CSP curriculum reveals the foundational concepts of computer science and the impact of computing on society.
+Developed in partnership with the University of Texas at Austin’s UTeach Institute, the Project STEM curriculum provides a technology-centric approach to the UTeach CS Principles curriculum.
+All resources are delivered on an interactive online platform with instructional videos, lesson slides, scaffolded student exercises, extensive teacher resources, support, reporting, and more.
 The curriculum utilizes the Scratch and Python programming languages, and is suitable for students and teachers with or without prior programming experience.

-Professional development: Edhesive’s Get Ready to Teach AP CS Principles is a self-paced, 40-hour, online asynchronous professional development program developed and supported by veteran computer science educators.
+Professional Learning: Project STEM’s Teaching Computer Science Principles is a self-paced, 40-hour, online asynchronous professional development program developed and supported by veteran computer science educators.
 New and experienced teachers complete a series of interactive lessons and activities, which focus on foundational computing topics, curricular components, and strategies for successful course implementation.